CodeViolation16/CodeViolation16/README.md

 ## 🎯 Career Aspirations

 ## My goal currently is to work in a team of talented engineers.
-I want to do important and impactful work.

 <div style="text-align: center;">
   <a href="https://www.linkedin.com/in/khanh-nguyen-b66723311/">